mcecil/rain-check-prf/README.md

 - Historic CPC raw values can be downloaded using the archived [rnoaa package](https://github.com/ropensci/rnoaa).
 The script "download_cpc.R" downloads CPC data at a daily timestep for all grids, and saves values to a .csv file for each day (e.g. "cpc_2022-12-31.csv").
 The script "group_month_cpc.R" groups CPC data into 2-month intervals, calculates interval sum precip for 1948-2022, and calculates CPC index values (current year precip divided by average precip from 1948 to (current year - 2)).

-- The downloaded daily CPC vlaues are then processed into interval precipitation and interval index values in "group_month_cpc_na_rm.R".
-The output table is "monthly_averages_na_rm.csv".
-For the time-being, NA values are discarded and treated as 0 precipitation. (there are only a handful of such values).

-- The script "join_grid_cpc.R" is used to join CPC index values to the grid polygons for mapping.

 - Historic CPC index values are also available [here](https://pubfs-rma.fpac.usda.gov/pub/Miscellaneous_Files/VI_RI_Data/index.html) in files like "Rainfall_Index_HistoricData2022CY.txt".
 However it is not clear how the index is calculated.
 For example, the index values for grid 15414, year 2010, interval 627 are slightly different in the "2020CY" (index value 3.483) and "2020CY" (index value 3.366)  files, indicating that a different baseline is used.

 - Summary of business data is available [here](https://www.rma.usda.gov/Information-Tools/Summary-of-Business/State-County-Crop-Summary-of-Business).
 We use the type/practice/unit files like "SOBSCCTPU21.TXT".